sergiokessler/sergiokessler/README.md

 - 👋 Hi, I’m @sergiokessler
-- 👀 I’m interested in web3, crypto, ethereum
+- 👀 I’m interested in web3, data
-- 🌱 I’m currently learning Fe language
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at sergio@kessler.com.ar